Representing Matroids over the Reals is $\exists \mathbb R$-complete: Proof Overview and Background

 Therefore, $\F$-representability appears to be in NP $\cap$ co-NP when the input is given as the exhaustive list of bases for each finite $\F$ given the claimed proof of Rota's conjecture.
 Given that, deciding the computational complexity of $\F$-representability for each finite $\F$ with explicit bases description is an intriguing question.
-For $\F=GF(2),$ a polynomial-time algorithm is straightforward from the uniqueness of a binary representation (up to linear transformation) and the fact that such a representation can be efficiently obtained~\cite{oxley2006matroid}; after constructing a matrix over $GF(2)$, we apply the above verification algorithm for NP membership.
-However, even for $\F=GF(3)$ it is not clear whether a matrix over GF(3) can be efficiently constructed although it is known that there is a unique representation over $GF(3)$ for a matroid representable over $GF(3).$ As far as we are aware, there is no efficient procedure known for constructing the representation of a matroid $M$ with a promise that $M$ is representable over $GF(3),$ when $M$ is given with an independence oracle or even given as a matrix over the rationals $\mathbb Q$~\cite{Hlineny06}.
+For $\F=GF(2),$ a polynomial-time algorithm is straightforward from the uniqueness of a binary representation (up to linear transformation) and the fact that such a representation can be efficiently obtained~\citep*{oxley2006matroid}; after constructing a matrix over $GF(2)$, we apply the above verification algorithm for NP membership.
+However, even for $\F=GF(3)$ it is not clear whether a matrix over GF(3) can be efficiently constructed although it is known that there is a unique representation over $GF(3)$ for a matroid representable over $GF(3).$ As far as we are aware, there is no efficient procedure known for constructing the representation of a matroid $M$ with a promise that $M$ is representable over $GF(3),$ when $M$ is given with an independence oracle or even given as a matrix over the rationals $\mathbb Q$~\citep*{Hlineny06}.
 Getting an input matroid as explicit bases description might help to circumvent this obstacle.

-In contrast to the case of finite field, it is impossible to certify non-$\R$-representability with a polynomial number of rank evaluations~\cite{oxley2006matroid}.
-Finally, for $\R$-representability we showed that \ER-complete, exhibiting a noticeable diversion from $\F$-representability for finite $\F$ which appears neither NP-complete nor co-NP-complete with explicit bases description under the assumption NP $\neq$ co-NP.
-Therefore, our result highlights the recurring contrast between representability over finite field and over the reals.
+In contrast to the case of finite fields, it is impossible to certify non-$\R$-representability with a polynomial number of rank evaluations~\citep*{oxley2006matroid}.
+Finally, for $\R$-representability we showed \ER-completeness, exhibiting a noticeable diversion from $\F$-representability for finite $\F$ which appears neither NP-complete nor co-NP-complete with explicit bases description under the assumption NP $\neq$ co-NP.
+Therefore, our result highlights the recurring contrast between representability over a finite field and over the reals.